uptownhr/testingz/README.md

 If you have docker available, you can get started in two steps.

 ### Steps
-1. git clone git@github.com:uptownhr/hackathon-starter-lite
+1. git clone git@github.com:uptownhr/hackable
-2. cd hackathon-starter-lite
+2. cd hackable
 3. docker-compose up
 4. visit http://localhost:3000 on your browser *if running docker on osx/windows, you'll use the vbox IP instead of localhost